 ” There came a man sent from God, whose name was John.
 He came as a witness, to testify about the Light, so that all might believe through him.
 He was not the Light, but he came to testify about the Light.” – John 1:6-8 NIV

-In these passages, John the Baptist is clearly not the “Light” – the person he is speaking of is Jesus Christ who will come after.
+In these verses, John the Baptist is clearly not the “Light” — the person he is speaking of is Jesus Christ who will come after.
+John called for repentance of the people in preparation.
+His message was simple but powerful.
+John’s purpose was to prepare the way for Jesus, who was the fulfillment of God’s plan of salvation.

-The rewards come to those who will believe and repent but there will be a terrible time for those who choose not to listen.
+The rewards will come to those who believe and repent.
+But, there will be a terrible time for those who choose not to listen.
+John’s message was a clear reminder that we must choose to accept Jesus’ offer of salvation or experience separation from God for of our disbelief.

 “From the cradle to the cross, from the cross to the sky ..”